RT-Thread/rt-thread/documentation/6.components/device-driver/clock_time/clock_time_core.md

 - Purpose: return the event device frequency in Hz.
 - Behavior: if no event device exists, falls back to the default source.

+## rt_clock_time_get_res

+- Purpose: return the default source resolution in nanoseconds.
+- Return values:
+  - Non-zero resolution on success.
+  - 0 if frequency is unavailable (avoids divide-by-zero).

 # Conversion Helpers

 ```c